offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ... where ...

  * D is the set of distances for the internal node
- * n is the number of distances in D.
+ * n is D's count.
  * Dj is the distance for which the probability is being computed.

 ```{output}